I Can Love You Better

-"I Can Love You Better" is a song written by Pamela Brown Hayes and Kostas, and recorded by American country music group Dixie Chicks.
-It was released in October 1997 as their debut single and the first from their album Wide Open Spaces, and was the first hit of the Natalie Maines era of the group.
+"I Can Love You Better" is a song written by Pamela Brown Hayes and Kostas and recorded by American country music group Dixie Chicks.
+It was the first single released by the group to feature Natalie Maines following their former lead vocalist Laura Lynch's departure from the group in 1995.
+The song premiered to country radio on October 27, 1997, as the group's debut single and opening track from their fourth studio album and major label debut Wide Open Spaces (1998).

-The song reached number 7 on the Billboard magazine Hot Country Singles & Tracks, and represented the group's first real commercial success.
-The song was included in the set list on the Chicks' 2000 Fly Tour, but was not performed again until the 2013 Long Time Gone Tour.
-The Dixie Chicks performed a parody of the song, "No Letter Better Than B", on Sesame Street.
+Representing the group's first success, the song peaked at number seven on the Billboard Hot Country Songs chart and was a minor hit on the Billboard Hot 100, peaking at number 77.
+The group performed the song on two of their tours, the 2000 Fly Tour and the 2013 Long Time Gone Tour.
+The Dixie Chicks also performed a parody of the song, "No Letter Better Than B", on Sesame Street.

 Content

 The song's narrator is assuring a man that she can love him better and make him forget his previous love.

 Critical reception

 Stephen Thomas Erlewine cited the track as "convincing" in his review of the album for Allmusic.